Toronto ravine system: Human history

-During the late 19th century, a number of wetlands and lagoons at the mouths of the Don River were infilled, as the shallowness of Ashbride's Marsh made the area optimal for redevelopment as the Port Lands.
-The Don River around the river's mouth was also straightened, in an effort to attract shipping upriver.
+During the late 19th century several wetlands and lagoons at the mouths of the Don River were infilled, as the shallowness of Ashbride's Marsh made the area optimal for redevelopment as the Port Lands.
+The Don River around the river's mouth was also straightened to attract shipping upriver.
 Some smaller waterways in Toronto were also buried during this period after public health officials prompted the municipal government to cover the smaller waterways being used by residents as a receptacle for trash and human waste.
 The city's sewage system and water filtration plant was also built into the ravine system during the late-19th century.
 Many of Toronto's storm drains continue to empty into the ravines, with large parts of the city's infrastructure still reliant on the ravine system to absorb and filter stormwater in case of overflow.

-By the mid-1950s, several plans had emerged to create public parks within the ravine system, and protect the system from further human development.
-Developments in the ravine system were largely halted after Hurricane Hazel passed through Toronto in 1954; with the hurricane destroying a number of homes and leaving 1,868 families homeless.
-A number of the homes that were destroyed were situated in the rechannelled rivers and streams of the ravine system, areas already threatened by flooding from heavy rainfalls.
-The TRCA was formed under the provincial Conservation Authorities Act as a result of the disaster.
+By the mid-1950s, several plans had emerged to create public parks within the ravine system and protect the system from further human development.
+Developments in the ravine system were largely halted after Hurricane Hazel passed through Toronto in 1954, with the hurricane destroying many homes and leaving 1,868 families homeless.
+Many of the homes that were destroyed were situated in the rechannelled rivers and streams of the ravine system, areas already threatened by flooding from heavy rainfalls.

+The TRCA was formed under the provincial Conservation Authorities Act as a result of Hurricane Hazel.
 The TRCA established several flood control and water management policies that saw major developments halted within the ravine system.
-As a result, most of the ravine system that remained from the 1950s was preserved, with the construction of the Don Valley Parkway being the only major exception.
+This included creating a boundary to delineate the high water mark for the ravine's rivers, as well as a ban on construction within the boundary.
+The formation of the TRCA marked the ravine system as a volatile force that would be managed under an intensive set of developmental constraints.
+As a result, most of the existing ravine system from 1954 has been preserved, with the construction of the Don Valley Parkway being the only major exception.

-The municipal government proceeded with its plan to create several parks in the ravine system, although they were built further upstream; adjacent to the TRCA's designated reservoirs and watersheds.
+The municipal government proceeded with its plan to create several parks in the ravine system, although they were built further upstream, adjacent to the TRCA's designated reservoirs and watersheds.
 Efforts to restore the ravine system to its natural state were launched in the 1990s, with citizen task forces such as the Task Force to Bring Back the Don formed to help facilitate tree planting and wetland creation projects.